Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Nitric oxide synthase – the study suggested that the small blood vessels in a significant subset of ME/CFS patients may not be producing enough NO.

-Systrom proposed the oxygen delivery problem could be caused by mitochondrial issues, hyperventilation and problems with the oxyhemoglobin dissociation curve – and/or microcirculatory problems.
-This small German study suggest the microcirculatory problems might be a big deal for a large subset of patients.
-Its results suggested that reduced nitric oxide production by the endothelial lining of small blood vessels (arterioles) was at least, in part, contributing to the fatigue and other symptoms in about half of the ME/CFS study group.
+Systrom proposed the oxygen delivery problem could be caused by mitochondrial issues, hyperventilation, and problems with the oxyhemoglobin dissociation curve – and/or microcirculatory problems.
+This small German study suggests microcirculatory problems and reduced nitric oxide production by the endothelial lining of small blood vessels (arterioles) may contribute to fatigue and other symptoms in about half of the ME/CFS study group.

 Because endothelial dysfunction can occur in many diseases, if it’s present in ME/CFS other factors must come into play that produce fatigue, post-exertional problems, etc. (The “Blood Vessel Crunch” describes a blood vessel hypothesis that is unique to ME/CFS.
 The authors, Wirth and Scheibenbogen, are working on the second part of that hypothesis which seeks to explain the energy production problems in this disease.)

-While the lab results couldn’t uncover why the small blood vessel shutdown was occurring, a small immunoadsorption trial which reversed the small blood vessel problems, suggested that the problem could in the immune system, and possibly in antibodies that affect the beta adrenergic receptors found on the small blood vessels.
+While the lab results couldn’t uncover why the small blood vessel shutdown was occurring, a small immunoadsorption trial that reversed the small blood vessel problems, suggested that the problem could lie in the immune system, and possibly in antibodies that affect the beta-adrenergic receptors found on the small blood vessels.
 Much larger studies, of course, are needed to validate their findings, and it should be noted that Montoya’s study did not find evidence of endothelial dysfunction.
 Dr. Scheibenbogen reported that a small, second as yet unpublished immunoabsorption ME/CFS study had results similar to the first one.

 The study did not report on natural NO boosters but several natural substances (L-Citrulline, L-arginine, niacin) are reportedly able to increase nitric oxide levels.
 I have no idea if they would work in ME/CFS or not but at least with me, niacin (Vit B-3) can temporarily provide small boosts to cognition and oddly enough, given its rather stimulating properties, be relaxing.